layerai-archive/sdk/CONTRIBUTING.md

 The `poetry` documentation about dependency management is [here](https://python-poetry.org/docs/dependency-specification/)

 Every time you change dependencies, you should expect a corresponding change to `poetry.lock`.
 If you use `poetry` directly, it will be done automatically for you.
-If you manually edit `pyproject.toml`, you need to run `poetry lock` after.
+If you manually edit `pyproject.toml`, you need to run `poetry lock --no-update` after.

 #### Poetry tips